Articles

 In our article Tips on Applying Copy Content in User Interfaces, we’ve already mentioned that before reading a web page, people scan it to get a sense of whether they are interested.
 According to different studies, including the publications by Nielsen Norman Group, UXPin team, and others, there are several popular scanning patterns for web pages, among which “F” and “Z” patterns.

 Z-pattern is applied to pages that are not so heavily concentrated on the copy.
-A user first scans across the top of the page starting from the top left corner, looking for important information, and then goes down to the opposite corner at a diagonal, finishing with the horizontal line at the bottom of the page, again from left to right.
-This is a typical model of scanning for landing pages or websites not loaded with copy and not requiring scrolling down the page, which means that all the core data is visible in the pre-scroll area.
+A user first scans across the top of the page, starting from the top left corner, looking for important information, and then goes down to the opposite corner at a diagonal, finishing with the horizontal line at the bottom of the page, again from left to right.
+This is a typical model of scanning for landing pages or websites that are not loaded with copy and do not require scrolling down the page, which means that all the core data is visible in the pre-scroll area.

-Knowing these patterns, designers can place the elements in an effective way for users’ perception and help them perform expected actions.
+Knowing these patterns, designers can place the elements effectively to improve users’ perceptions and help them perform expected actions.

 Hick’s Law

 The law states that the more options users are exposed to, the longer it takes them to make a decision.
-This means that the more options you give to users, be it products to choose or pictures to look at, the more time and energy it takes to make a decision about the next step of the interaction.
-The possible result here is that the users make the choices but get unpleasant feelings after using the product, or in the worst case, they may not want to take such a significant effort and just leave.
+This means that the more options you give users, whether it’s products to choose from or pictures to look at, the more time and energy it takes to decide on the next step in the interaction.
+The possible result here is that users make the choices but experience unpleasant feelings after using the product, or in the worst case, they may not want to put in such a significant effort and leave.

-That’s why designers are recommended to keep any options including buttons, pictures, pages to a minimum.
-Removing unnecessary choices, you make the usability of the product more effective.
+That’s why designers are recommended to keep options, including buttons, pictures, and pages, to a minimum.
+Removing unnecessary options improves the product’s usability.

 cafe coupon app ui design